How Do You Scale Culture During Growth Phases?

 Let’s say that compassion, empathy and people centricity are stated values of the organisation.
 In such a case, if there is an employee who is performing poorly due to personal issues, how do you ensure that everyone on the team shows genuine concern, rather than viewing the employee’s performance in isolation?
 How does one balance the values with business interests?
 Having a common framework in place to guide these choices can help.

-Enabling leaders to live the ethos and create a sustainable culture requires a strong governance and communication framework and needs to be facilitated through the right toolkits, templates, and action plans.
+Enabling leaders to live the ethos and create a sustainable culture requires a strong governance and communication framework.
+It needs to be facilitated through the right toolkits, templates, and action plans.

 As business objectives evolve, so will the culture.
 A dynamic culture that is closely tied to core values is the only way to achieve sustainable growth.